 I’m going to preface this by saying there’s no “right way” to tackle training through the winter.
 Your exact approach will depend on a lot of factors, including your location, your personality and reason for running, your upcoming goals and races, and the equipment you have access to.
 Talk to your coach or figure out your long-term plan, and how your winter fits into that.

 If the timing is right, you can take a brief “down season.”
 Some find this helpful sometimes right after the time change, some later during the icy shoulder season.
 The time change throws all sorts of wacky things at you.
 Most people have a work schedule that means they’re either a dedicated morning runner or evening runner.
 Either way, the time change may affect you.
 Taking 1-3 weeks of decreased volume may help you adjust more easily (especially mentally) as the days continue to get shorter through December.
 Think of it not as an off-season, but a down week on steroids.
 I don’t recommend stopping running completely, but rather taking an “anything counts” mentality to maintain consistency while reducing volume.
 Some runners do well with a consistency goal of a certain number of runs or mileage per week, with no structure about how that happens.

 When possible, run outside.
 The treadmill seems to be something that runners either love or hate.
 You probably already know whether it works for you.
 It can be a really helpful tool for many runners (especially parents) to achieve consistency.
 That said, if it makes you dread running, it’s best to avoid it whenever possible.
 If you do need to use the treadmill, try to get outside when possible, as the effects on your stride may be slightly different, and you want to get the sunlight and fresh air.

 Get as much sunlight as possible, and supplement with Vitamin D. Depending on your schedule, it may not be possible to run in the daylight every day, but do everything you can to get your sunlight.
 Whether it’s a walk at lunch, or just opening all your window blinds, sunlight is practically magic during the winter.

-Ideas would include backcountry skiing, Nordic skiing (classic style is easier to learn), fat biking, ice skating, etc. Note that you still want to be running pretty consistently to maintain your running economy.
+Ideas would include backcountry skiing, Nordic skiing (classic style is easier to learn), fat biking, ice skating, etc. Note that you still want to be running pretty consistently to maintain those run-specific adaptations.
 Think of the other sports as good options for easy run days where the weather makes running dangerous and/or miserable, and a different option seems like more fun.
 Don’t have equipment?
 Most Nordic areas will rent, and there are many places to rent fatbikes as well.